 - c.
-Select "Run anyway".
-The normal installation process starts. - 8.
+Select Run anyway.
+The normal installation process starts. - 10.
+Click Run on the Ariel Player plug-in information bar. - 11.
 Follow the instructions in Appendix 10.5 for installing the Player.
 After installing the Player, the Live View is displayed.